Follow

 • Attempt graded date

-Automation mastery logic
+'Decaying Average' automation mastery logic

 1. If a classroom has one assessment, that is aligned with an objective, then the automated mastery scale will give 100% weightage to the scale by the learner in that assignment.